 2.1.
 Action 1.
-Establish a private recreational snapper grouper permit to fish for, harvest, or possess snapper grouper species in the South Atlantic region
+Establish a private recreational permit requirement in the Fishery Management Plan for the Snapper Grouper Fishery of the South Atlantic Region

 Alternative 1 (No Action).
 Do not require private vessels or private anglers to have a valid federal permit to fish for, harvest, or possess snapper grouper species in the South Atlantic exclusive economic zone.